• Home

 Mérida is the perfect base to go out and explore the Yucatan during the day.
 Have some amazing adventures, then return to Merida in the evening for the excellent restaurants, the culture, and the festive nightlife.
 For us, that is truly what Mérida’s appeal is all about!
 And that is what continues to draw us back to this magical city, again and again, as we keep discovering so many awesome adventures all throughout the state of Yucatan.

 We have published an accompanying article with all of our recommendations for the: Best Day Trips from Merida.
-This additional Merida travel guide details all of the best excursions from Merida, reviews the best ruins to visit, best beaches go to, the best cenotes to explore, and best cultural towns that are all within a two-hour drive from Merida.
+This additional Merida travel guide details all of the best excursions from Merida, reviews the best ruins to visit, the best beaches to go to, the best cenotes to explore, and the best cultural towns that are all within a two-hour drive from Merida.

-• Read next: Best Day Trips from Merida, Mexico
+- Read next: Best Day Trips from Merida, Mexico

 Where to Stay in Merida Mexico

-• the Centro around Plaza Grande, or
+- the Centro around Plaza Grande, or

-• Plaza Fiesta Americana near the intersection of Colon and Paseo Montejo.
+- Plaza Fiesta Americana near the intersection of Colon and Paseo Montejo.

 Of the two, we recommend staying close to Centro Merida within easy walking distance of Plaza Grande.
 That way you’ll be close to most of Merida’s main attractions, many restaurants & bars, and where the fiestas take place.
 But if you do opt to stay around Plaza Americana instead, you’re really not far from all the action either.
 It’s just a 30-minute walk or a very quick Uber/taxi/bus ride to Centro and Plaza Grande.